Skip to content

 DistroDesktopNotes

-Ubuntu 26.04 (default)GNOMEReccomended for beginners
+Ubuntu 26.04 (default)GNOMERecommended for beginners

 ArchSwayLow overhead, low RAM usage (~750 MiB idle)

-CachyOSGamescope + Steam Big PictureGaming-focused
+CachyOSGamescope + Steam Big Picture, KDE Plasma (no SDDM)Gaming-focused

-FedoraGNOME
+FedoraGNOME (Wayland)

 You can also build a multi-distro image with kexec switching between Ubuntu, Arch, and CachyOS on the same USB.